 Among audio-social media, Discord is known to be the oldest.
 It was launched into the digital world in 2015.
 It initially started as a hub for streamers and gamers.
 However, after witnessing the growth of the user base of platforms such as Spaces and Clubhouse, Discord rebranded as an audio space.

 Discord became very similar to an online forum with community members and users who can communicate via texts and upload links and files.
 However, Discord is not entirely audio-based.
 One can also create voice-only channels on the platform.
-Plus, it is the only audio-based social media that has a desktop version.
+Plus, it is the only audio-based social media with a desktop version.

 Users can join a listening session in progress, and a maximum of 11 users can be speakers in a given session.
 A current minimum of 600 Twitter users can host a Space.
-The technical team for Twitter Spaces stated that they’re coming up with a scheduling feature for the platform, making it easier to promote and inform your followers before the time.
-During the audio session, the user can pin Tweets to the audio space and enable captions so that listeners can be carried along in the conversation.
+The technical team for Twitter Spaces stated that they’re developing a scheduling feature for the platform, making it easier to promote and inform your followers before the time.
+During the audio session, the user can pin Tweets to the audio space and enable captions so listeners can be carried along in the conversation.